obonaventure/cnp3/book/application/ex-application.rst

 6. Use curl_ with the `--trace-ascii filename` to retrieve http://www.google.com .
 Explain what a browser such as firefox would do when retrieving this URL.

 7. The headers sent in a HTTP request allow the client to provide additional information to the server.
-One of these headers is the Language header that allows to indicate the preferred language of the client [#lang]_.
+One of these headers is the `Accept-Language` header that allows to indicate the preferred language of the client [#lang]_.
 For example, `curl -HAccept-Language:en http://www.google.be' will send to `http://www.google.be` a HTTP request indicating English (en) as the preferred language.
 Does google provide a different page in French (fr) and Walloon (wa) ?
-Same question for http://www.uclouvain.be (given the size of the homepage, use diff to compare the different pages retrieved from www.uclouvain.be)
+Same question for `http://www.uclouvain.be` (given the size of the homepage, use ``diff`` to compare the different pages retrieved from `www.uclouvain.be`)

 8. Compare the size of the http://www.yahoo.com and http://www.google.com web pages by downloading them with curl_